ggarciam/dirk-color-app/README.md

 __Don't forget to run `npm install` before starting__

 Hi there!
 Thanks for doing our tech test.
+Feel free to use either Javascript or Typescript (correct packages already installed).

 The exercise you will be doing today is to create a tiny single-page app.
 Please see designs for what it should look like: